Understanding the Increased Ceiling for De Minimis Benefits: A Guide for Business Owners

 The increase in de minimis benefit ceilings allows employers to:

-Provide more meaningful benefits without additional tax exposure
+Provide more meaningful benefits without additional tax exposure.

-Improve employee morale and retention
+Improve employee morale and retention.

-Optimize tax-efficient compensation structures
+Optimize tax-efficient compensation structures.

 For employees, this translates to higher take-home value without increased income tax liability.